Jondiki/SuccessCard/README.md

-Développement d'un écran de l'application Peach / `React-Native` avec carrousel, et 3 cartes à intégrer.
+Build a Peach / `React-Native`  application screen with carousel, and 3 cards.